10183308/caffe-spn/README.md

 The codes for [Learning Affinity via Spatial Propagation Networks](https://papers.nips.cc/paper/6750-learning-affinity-via-spatial-propagation-networks.pdf) is based on [CAFFE](http://caffe.berkeleyvision.org/).
 To install,

-$cd caffe-dev
+`cd caffe-dev`

 and then follow the [Installation](http://caffe.berkeleyvision.org/installation.html) to install all neccesary dependencies, then

-$make all -j
+`make all -j`

-$make pycaffe
+`make pycaffe`

 ## SPN layer and integration

 If you need to integrate the SPN layer into your own caffe, do the following steps and rebuild:

-1. copying "caffe-dev/src/caffe/layers/gaterecurrent2dnoind_layer.cpp", "caffe-dev/src/caffe/layers/gaterecurrent2dnoind_layer.cu" into "<your caffe root>/src/caffe/layers".
+1. copying "caffe-dev/src/caffe/layers/gaterecurrent2dnoind_layer.cpp", "caffe-dev/src/caffe/layers/gaterecurrent2dnoind_layer.cu" into "`<your caffe root>/src/caffe/layers`".

 2. copying "caffe-dev/include/caffe/layers/gaterecurrent2dnoind_layer.hpp" into "<your caffe root>/include/caffe/layers".